hail-is/hail/dev-docs/services/ci/README.md

 behalf of a github account

 > [!NOTE]
-> This robot is called `hail-ci-robot` in hail-is/hail.
+> This account is called `hail-ci-robot` in hail-is/hail.

 ### Watched Branches